analystcmyk/miniloramap/README.md

 ## Why?
 We have TTNmapper!

 I highly recommend TTNmapper. ( ttnmapper.org )
 It is fast, feature-rich, free to use, well maintained and global.

 For temporary experiments that generate excessive or erroneous data you would like not to mess up the TTNmapper map and systems.eg when you have multiple antenna setups that you would like to compare and archive for later analysis.

 For this situations you might prefer a simple RSSI representation.

 Mini LoRaMapper is very simple, e.g. it does not look at HDOP, and even lowers the GPS precision.

 Mini LoRaMapper runs perfectly fine next to TTNmapper.

 For real coverage maps please contribute to TTNmapper by
 - creating an integration with TTNmapper
 - contributing to the project https://docs.ttnmapper.org/FAQ.html

 ## Warning

 - This code has not been reviewed for security issues.
 - This code is PoC level, not for production
-- There is no authentication mechanism
+- There is no authentication mechanism, so you would definitely want to run this on a webserver with TLS

 ## Prerequisites: